Grief sucks. Really bad.

 Things got worse.

 Following the surgery, she was going in and out of consciousness and they decided to move her to ICU the next day.
-Within a few days, we found ourselves sitting around a big table in a conference room of a hospital, with a big decision looming over our head.
-My husband and I worked collectively with his sister and grandmother to decide what to do with the few options that were explained to us.
+Within a few days, we found ourselves sitting around a big table in a conference room at the hospital with a big decision looming over our head.
+My husband and I worked collectively with his sister and grandmother to decide what to do with the two options that were explained to us.
 Neither of them were good.

-We walked out of that hospital early the next morning, just 10 days after Joshua passed away, and 10 days before Christmas, knowing she was also with the Lord and we were fixing to go through our favorite day of the year immediately following not just 1, but 2 major losses.
+We walked out of that hospital early the next morning, just 10 days after Joshua passed away, and 10 days before Christmas, knowing she was celebrating wholeness with the Lord and we were fixing to go through our favorite day of the year immediately following, with not just 1 loss, but 2 major losses.

 In my little bit of faith, I continued to believe that God would give us the strength to get through this major loss and as well.
 After all, it’s in the Word of God.
-We just have to ask Him for His help.
+We just have to love Him, seek Him, and ask Him for His help.

 The Holy Spirit is the best comforter during times of loss.
 We looked to Him and He was there.
 Just like at Joshua’s funeral, we were able to get through Joyce’s funeral with a peace that surpasses all understanding.